Vyral/base-template/_posts/2020-05-04-home-financing-during-a-divorce.md

 **Alimony and child support are considered acceptable sources of qualifying income.** The requirements from Fannie Mae and Freddie Mac say that these support payments need to be received on time for a full six months before they can be used as qualifying income.
 However, exceptions can sometimes be made.

 I’m sure that this brief discussion of a complex topic has brought up many more questions about how to navigate financing while divorcing, so don’t hesitate to reach out to us.
-We’ll be here to answer any of your questions for you.
+We’ll be here to answer any questions for you.